aaronxyliu/aaronxyliu.github.io/_posts/2024-05-16-PL_Pragmatics1.md

 ### Logic Style

-In a logic language, the programmer specifies a set of axioms and proof rules that allows the system to find desired values:
+In a logic language, the programmer specifies a set of axioms and proof rules that allow the system to find desired values:

 > The proposition `gcd(a, b, g)` is true if (1) `a`, `b`, and `g` are all equal; (2) `a` is greater than `b` and there exists a number `c` such that `c` is `a - b` and `gcd(c, b, g)` is true; or (3) `a` is less than `b` and there exists a number `c` such that `c` is `b - a` and `gcd(c, a, g)` is true.
 To compute the `gcd` of a given pair of numbers, search for a number `g` (and various numbers of `c`) for which these rules allow one to prove that `gcd(a, b, g)` is true.

 A Prolog version of this algorithm is shown below.
-It may be easier to understand if one reads "if" for `:-` and "and" for commmas.
+It may be easier to understand if one reads "if" for `:-` and "and" for commas.

 ```prolog
 gcd(A,B,G) :- A = B, G = A